cschreib/vif/doc/sphinx/generic-function-guidelines.rst

     vec1d v2 = {2.0, 4.0, 6.0};
     sqrt(v2); // {1.41..., 2.0, 2.45...}

-However the phy++ support library cannot contain *all* functions that ever existed, and you may create your own scalar functions that you wish to vectorize.
-This can be achieved using the preprocessor macro ``PHYPP_VECTORIZE()``:
+However the vif support library cannot contain *all* functions that ever existed, and you may create your own scalar functions that you wish to vectorize.
+This can be achieved using the preprocessor macro ``VIF_VECTORIZE()``:

 .. code-block:: c++